Aliases for NUP62 Gene

 GeneCards Summary for NUP62 Gene

-NUP62 (Nucleoporin 62kDa) is a Protein Coding gene.
+NUP62 (Nucleoporin 62) is a Protein Coding gene.
 Diseases associated with NUP62 include Striatonigral Degeneration, Infantile and Familial Infantile Bilateral Striatal Necrosis.
-Among its related pathways are Cellular response to heat stress and Glycosaminoglycan metabolism.
+Among its related pathways are Interferon gamma signaling and Transport of the SLBP independent Mature mRNA.
 GO annotations related to this gene include chromatin binding and SH2 domain binding.
 An important paralog of this gene is NUP62CL.

 UniProtKB/Swiss-Prot for NUP62 Gene

 Essential component of the nuclear pore complex.
 The N-terminal is probably involved in nucleocytoplasmic transport.
 The C-terminal is probably involved in protein-protein interaction via coiled-coil formation and may function in anchorage of p62 to the pore complex.